Greg Brown (basketball, born 1972)

-Greg Brown (born November 26, 1972) is an American former basketball player and current high school coach.
-He is known for his standout college career at the University of New Mexico, where he was Western Athletic Conference (WAC) Player of the Year in 1994 and won the Frances Pomeroy Naismith Award as the nation's best player under six feet tall.
+Greg Brown (November 26, 1972 – June 14, 2024) was an American basketball player and high school coach.
+He was known for his standout college career at the University of New Mexico, where he was Western Athletic Conference (WAC) Player of the Year in 1994 and won the Frances Pomeroy Naismith Award as the nation's best player under six feet tall.